kirbaintkirb/worldbuilding-obsidian/src/COUNTRIES/Republic of Teresal.md

 > | Official language(s) | Papise, Chatte |
 > | Demonym | Teresalian |

 The Federative Republic of Teresal, or simply Teresal, is a democratic parliamentarian republic and the biggest country on the [[Adalaidia|Adalaidian plate]].
-Teresal has a long history of colonization by [[Papoli]] and [[Limme]], serving as an ultramarine territory for half of it's history.
+Teresal has a long history of colonization by [[Kingdom of Papoli]] and [[Limme]], serving as an ultramarine territory for half of it's history.
 Today it sits as an independent sovereign state, after the Common Annulment of 1899, which gave it independence.

 The biggest metropolis of the country [[Frei-Maré]] and it's capital [[Tersa]] are the biggest contributors to population and economy.
 However Frei is economically dependent on [[Telemach]], due to it's alliance in the [[Clean Wars]]